Comprehensive Program Review

 Outcomes: It is expected that CPR is a resource neutral process.
 This analysis should focus on improving outcomes within existing resource constraints, rather than securing new resources.
 Resource requests are managed through the normal budget and planning processes.

-Characteristics: This review focuses on three characteristics of an academic program: quality, viability, and productivity.
-These characteristics are defined by the department or college submitting the report.
+Characteristics: This review focuses on three characteristics of an academic program - quality, viability, and productivity - which are defined below.

 Timing: Each academic program is reviewed at least once every seven years.
 Programs that do not measure well against the review characteristics (as determined by the Program Faculty, Department Chair, Dean, Senate, Provost, or President) are subject to review at least every 3 years.